We’re Alex and Chris

 - Q: How does the dog do on the boat?

 - A: Bill Loves the boat.
-We’ve been summer sailing Sundance in New England and Canada for the past nine years and Bill has been aboard for every hour of it.
+We’ve been sailing Sundance in New England and Canada for the past nine summers and Bill has been aboard for every hour of it.
 It’s hard to imagine sailing without him.
-Thats not to say it’s easy having him aboard.
+That’s not to say it’s easy having him aboard.
 He sleeps in bed with us, one night in Alex’s bunk and the next in mine.
 These bunks are small and he is often wet and/or sandy, so thats not great.
 We have not trained Bill to go to the bathroom on deck.
 Instead, we take him ashore twice a day for a walk.
 For this reason, we will be sailing coastal routes and not crossing any oceans as long as he is with us.
 He’s old and his health is frail.
 Frankly, we didn’t expect he would be around to start this big trip with us, but he is and for that we are thankful.

 - Q: How do you keep in touch with people?

 - A: Postcards.
 Just kidding!
 We can do better than that.
 When there is cell service, we use it.
 When there is no cell service, we stay connected by satellite communication, both Iridium Go! and Starlink.
 Satellite technology is particularly important to us for collecting weather forecasts.

 - A: We made up the name.
 It has no meaning.
 We just like it.
 Whenever we arrive some place, we can say “The Eagle has landed!”
 A gift that keeps on giving!

 Our boat’s name is Sundance, and standard naming protocol for a project like ours would include the boat name.
 But the name Sundance has pretty much been used up in every conceivable format.
 It was already a popular name, and then: Robert Redford.
 (Sundance was the boat’s name when we purchased her and we believe in not changing this sort of thing.)